datawire/quark/README.md

 # Quark

-Quark is a lightweight programming language that lets you define and implement rich (micro)service APIs that work with your existing application frameworks.
+Quark lets you define and implement rich (micro)service APIs that work with your existing application frameworks.
 Quark lets you:

 * Rapidly prototype and iterate service APIs
 * Build service APIs with rich protocol semantics including request/response, event-driven, and idempotency